difnajayashani/BootstrapIntegrated_Translater/README.md

 hare the webapp is integrated with bootstrap and also Testng

 > two basic functionalities occurring in this web app is validating the user entered credentials and translating the entered text in a selected language to the selected language.
+> few more functionalities were added
+>> A logged in user can add a new user to the system supplying the user details.
+Accordingly the database gets updated
+>> A logged in user can view all the users enrollrd in the database
+>> A logged in user can update user details and also delete a user

 #### Prerequisities